invisiblecode2025/Inventory-Management-system/README.md

 - **Use Cases:** Contains application-specific business rules.
 This layer orchestrates the flow of data to and from the entities and manages the business logic.
 - **Interface Adapters:** Adapts the data from the use cases to a format suitable for the framework or user interface layers.
 - **Frameworks and Drivers:** Contains the frameworks and tools such as the user interface, database, and external APIs.
 This layer is the least stable and most susceptible to change.
+- **Expression tree :** query builder for reusable search and data filtration

 ### MVVM Pattern
 The MVVM pattern is used to facilitate the separation of the UI from the business logic and data binding.
 It enhances testability and maintainability.